jorislimonier/speech-recognition/PERSO.md

 WER = float(S + D + I) / float(H + S + D)
 ```
 Based on substitutions, deletions, insertions and hits (explain each term)

+## Presentation

+Maybe add [this](https://serpwatch.io/blog/voice-search-statistics/) for intro? (some statistics about voice recognition)

+### Part 1.
+DeepSpeech paper
+- Quick explanation of the model (presented by Cem)
+  - architecture
+  - ideas behind the model
+  - what's innovative in this model?

+### Part 2.
+Our solution
+- Presentation of the way we solved the problem (presented by Joris)
+  - [Code architecture](https://github.com/jorislimonier/speech-recognition/blob/main/report/images/speech-recognition.drawio.png) (one slide per box)
+  - RIFF error (explanation + solution)

+### Part 3.
+Our results
+- Quantitative results (WER, ...etc) (Cem)
+- Qualitative results (Type of words that go right/wrong, ...etc) (Joris)

+### Conclusion & Opinion